wireapp/wire-docs/src/understand/overview.md

 ### Wire Messaging Cluster
 The Wire Messaging Kubernetes Cluster is where your Wire environment lives.
-Traffic headed into your Wire Messaging Cluster breaks down into four categories: access to static sites (EG: webapp, account, or teams), asset retrieval (when using MinIO), web sockets, or communications with the Backend API.
+Traffic headed into your Wire Messaging Cluster breaks down into four categories: access to static sites (EG: Webapp, account, or teams), asset retrieval (when using MinIO), web sockets, or communications with the Backend API.

 #### Static Sites
-Account pages, Team Management, and the webapp are static applications, which is to say, if you try to download them, the content is the same each time.
+Account pages, Team Management, and the Webapp are static applications, which is to say, if you try to download them, the content is the same each time.
 While what you see in the application changes, that's because what you are seeing is content presented from the Backend API, not because what you retrieve from the application's hosting service is any different.

 For static sites, their traffic enters the kubernetes cluster through your load balancer. there, it is sent to the nginx ingress, and then directly to the pods serving the static application.

 #### Asset Retrieval
 For customers who do not have a Wire compatible S3 API, Wire will configure a MinIO S3-like service.
 This service is where items such as profile pictures, file contents, and uploaded images rest.
 Everything in this service is encrypted-at-rest, with the exception of the profile pictures.

-If you have MinIO hosting your assets, then requests for assets will travel through your load balancer. there, it is sent to the nginx ingress, which directs said request to the MinIO cluster.
+If you have MinIO hosting your assets, then requests for assets will travel through your load balancer.
+There, it is sent to the nginx ingress, which directs said request to the MinIO cluster.

 #### Web Sockets
 In order for Wire to communicate that something has happened (a message sent, a read receipt, someone started typing...), a websocket may be kept open, between clients and the backend.
 This is a channel a client and the backend communicates over bidirectionally.
 A 'ping-pong' is sent every 30 seconds across the link, to keep it active, and so that if it is closed or interrupted, it can be re-opened.

 Web Sockets are a part of the Wire Backend API.
-As such, the direction of their traffic is through the Wire Messaging Load Balancer, through the first Nginx ingress, but also through a second modified NginX ingress, we call NginZ.
+As such, the direction of their traffic is through the Wire Messaging Load Balancer, through the first Nginx ingress, but also through a second modified Nginx ingress, we call NginZ.
 This ingress checks to make sure a user is authenticated, before passing it deeper into the messaging services, for the web socket to be serviced.

 #### Backend API Communications
 In order for users to read or change anything in Wire, they need to use the Backend API.
 This is the API provided by Wire's Messaging Services, which most user activity is performed over.